-Unlike for cervical cancer, there is no current effective screening test for HPVrelated cancers affecting the throat or penile regions.
-However, work is being undertaken to assess strategies for anal cancer screening.
-For now, those with persistent symptoms affecting these areas, precancerous conditions, or a history of immunosuppression should discuss with their health provider.
+Unlike for cervical cancer, there is currently no effective screening test for HPV-related cancers affecting the throat or penile regions.
+However, work is being undertaken to assess strategies strategies for anal cancer screening.
+For now, those with persistent symptoms affecting those areas, precancerous conditions, or a history of immunosuppression should discuss with their health provider.